 B.3 AG 03 Reference as Defining Document or Class 13/14 Top-Level Node Allocation

-Figure B.3Figure 3 illustrates the Release process for an Entry whose Defining Document references a normative reference permitted in AG 03, or in the case of a Class 13/14 Top-Level Node Allocation (see Annex CAnnex C).
+Figure B.3 illustrates the Release process for an Entry whose Defining Document references a normative reference permitted in AG 03, or in the case of a Class 13/14 Top-Level Node Allocation (see Annex C).

-Initial_draft

-Figure 4.
-Sample Timeline: Entry whose Defining Document is a AG 03 or is a Class 13/14 TopLevel Node.
+Figure B.3 – Sample Timeline: Entry whose Defining Document is a AG 03 or is a Class 13/14 Top-Level Node.

 Annex C Allocation and Transfer of Control of Public-Use Entries and Private-Use Entries (normative)